 You may be asked to come along to a longer interview the following weekend and we will give you a small number of questions to prepare in advance.
 This is your opportunity to flesh out your idea in more detail, as well as answer any specific questions we may have about your application.

-We usually only invite the applicants for further interview when they apply for the ADC Mainshow slot, so do not worry if you are not invited to a longer interview.
+We do not interview all the applicants who end up getting programmed, so don't worry if you are not invited to a longer interview.

 Venues and Slots

 We programme shows at the ADC Theatre, ADC Bar, ADC Larkum Studio and Corpus Playroom.
 Please be aware that the venues and slots available are very different and shows which work artistically in one venue or slot may be less suited to another, so bear this in mind when choosing which venue and slot to apply for.

 The ADC Theatre is a large proscenium arch theatre, with a 6.5m wide x 10m deep stage.
 It can seat a maximum of 228 people.
 It has a good amount of technical capability when it comes to lighting, sound and set, with specifications being available here.

 The Corpus Playroom is an L-shaped studio space, with a square stage that is 4m x 5m in size.
 It can seat a maximum of 80 people.
 It has fewer technical capabilities than the ADC Theatre, with specifications being available here.

 The Larkum Studio is a small but flexible studio space in the ADC Theatre.
 We tend not to programme more than one or two shows in here per term.

 The ADC Bar seats 40 people and has a small cabaret style stage.